Alianidua/DeleteDuplicates/README.md

 # Delete Duplicates

-The aim of this program is to delete all the duplicated images in a directory and its subdirectories.
+The aim of this program is to delete all the duplicated images and videos in a directory and its subdirectories.

 ## Developer manual